 Functional Magnetic Resonance Imaging (fMRI).
 Animal preparation for functional magnetic resonance imaging has been previously described in great detail (Ferrari et al., 2012).
 The protocol utilized is optimized for physiological stability and permits monitoring of peripheral parameters critical to the success of pharmacological fMRI (phMRI), such as peripheral blood pressure (Ferrari et al., 2012) and arterial blood gases.
 Briefly, mice were anaesthetized with isoflurane (5% induction), intubated and artificially ventilated (2.5% surgery).
 The left femoral artery was cannulated for continuous blood pressure monitoring and blood sampling.
 Surgical sites were infiltrated with tetracaine, a non-brain-penetrant local anesthetic (Ferrari et al., 2010).
 At the end of surgery, the animal was placed in supine position onto a water-heated custom cradle and isoflurane was discontinued and replaced by halothane (0.8%), an anesthetic that preserves cerebral blood flow auto-regulation and neurovascular coupling (Gozzi et al., 2007).
 Functional data acquisition started 30 minutes after isoflurane cessation.
-Ventilation parameters were adjusted to maintain arterial $p_aCO_2$ levels < 40 mmHg (Pepelko and Dixon, 1975) and $p_aO_2$ levels > 90 mmHg, values which correspond to the 98% of hemoglobin saturation (Supplemental table I).
+Ventilation parameters were adjusted to maintain arterial p_aCO_2 levels < 40 mmHg (Pepelko and Dixon, 1975) and p_aO_2 levels > 90 mmHg, values which correspond to the 98% of hemoglobin saturation (Supplemental table I).

 fMRI data were acquired as previously described (Squillace et al., 2014) on a 7T Pharmascan (Bruker, Ettlingen, Germany) by using a 72-mm birdcage resonator and a 4 channel anatomical shaped Bruker mouse brain coil, placed dorsally to the animal head.
-Co-centered anatomical and fMRI images were acquired using a Rapid Acquisition Relaxation-Enhanced and a Fast Low-Angle Shot MRI sequence (TReff = 394.7 ms, TEeff = 3.1 ms, $\alpha$ =30°; 180 x 180 x 600 μm resolution, dt = 60 s, Nr = 60 corresponding to 60 min total acquisition time).
+Co-centered anatomical and fMRI images were acquired using a Rapid Acquisition Relaxation-Enhanced and a Fast Low-Angle Shot MRI sequence (TReff = 394.7 ms, TEeff = 3.1 ms, α =30°; 180 x 180 $x 600 \mu m$ resolution, dt = 60 s, Nr = 60 corresponding to 60 min total acquisition time).
 Images were sensitized to reflect alterations in relative cerebral blood volume (rCBV) by previous administration of 5 μl/g of blood-pool contrast agent (Molday Ion, Biopal, Worcester, MA, USA).
 Twenty-five minutes later each subject received an intravenous administration of vehicle or drug. fMRI responses were mapped and quantified as previously described (Galbusera et al., 2017).
 Briefly, fMRI time series were spatially normalized to a common reference space and signal intensity changes were converted into fractional rCBV changes. rCBV time series before and after drug or vehicle injections were extracted and analyzed.
 Voxel-wise group statistics was performed using FEAT Version 5.63, with 0.5 mm spatial smoothing and using a boxcar input function that captured the main alterations in rCBV signal observed upon pharmacological challenge with respect to vehicle baseline in representative volumes of interest (Figure S1).
-Specifically, the chemo-fMRI response to 5-HT stimulation was used using a boxcar function covering a 10-28 min post-injection time window.
+Specifically, the chemo-fMRI response to 5-HT stimulation was used using a boxcar function covering a 10-28 min post-injection time window, while citalopram was mapped using a boxcar regressor depicting a 0-25 min post injection time window.